 Today, it still houses specialty shops, delicious seafood restaurants and some family-friendly activities.

 You can also grab a boat from here to go deep-sea fishing, whale watching or just to cruise around the Monterey Bay.

-The pier has more than a dozen gift and candy shops.
-At many of the shops, you will find local and ocean themed items.
-The places I love to visit are Carousel Candies, where they make fresh salt water taffy on site and Harbor House Gifts, where you can see the largest painting of the locally famous Lone Cypress.
+The pier has more than a dozen gift and candy shops where you will find local, ocean-themed items.
+The places I love to visit are Carousel Candies, where they make fresh salt water taffy on site, and Harbor House Gifts, where you can see the largest painting of the famous Lone Cypress Tree.

-Head over to Chris' Fishing Trips for the ultimate deep-sea fishing adventure.
-These all day tours take you off the coast of Monterey to the deep, cool waters of the Pacific Ocean, where you'll have the chance to catch huge cod, albacore, and salmon, as well as a variety of rock fish.
+Head over to Chris' Fishing for the ultimate deep-sea fishing adventure.
+These-all day tours take you off the coast of Monterey to the deep, cool waters of the Pacific Ocean, where you'll have the chance to catch huge cod, albacore, and salmon, as well as a variety of rock fish.

-The Bruce Ariss Wharf Theater offers several performances throughout the year.
-Local artists perform comedies, dramas, musicals and Broadway reviews.
-The theater is on the second floor at the tip of the Monterey Wharf pier.
+The Bruce Ariss Wharf Theater offers several performances throughout the year, where local artists perform comedies, dramas, musicals, and concerts.

 If you want to be close to the Monterey Wharf, I recommend staying at one of these three highly rated hotels.

 Address: 300 Pacific Street